10 Natural Remedies for Menopause Aches and Pains

 Eat plenty of fruit and vegetables and reduce your sugar, processed foods and caffeine intake.
 Eating organic when you can will also help, as you’re cutting out any pesticide or hormonal additions to food that can have an impact on your own hormones.
 Consider cutting down on alcohol, which is generally pretty bad for women’s bones and doesn’t help our hormones either!

 3. Add natural phytoestrogens to your diet.
 These can be found in soy and flaxseed, for example, and will help to boost hormonal balance and counteract any impact from declining estrogen.
 This will help with most menopause-related symptoms because phytoestrogens help to balance your hormones naturally.

 Here’s a comprehensive list of foodstuffs that can also help.
 Daily ground flaxseeds on my breakfast cereal as well as organic soya milk instead of dairy have massively helped me.
-Check this video on how I prepare my flaxseeds.

 4. Follow an anti-inflammatory diet .
 This will make a big difference.
 Include foods rich in omega 3 fatty acids such as oily fish, nuts, seeds and their associated oils.
 Many people believe meat can exacerbate aches and pains in later life, so consider eating less meat and moving more towards plant proteins such as soya beans and quinoa for example.
 Eat more cruciferous vegetables such as broccoli, cabbage and cauliflower.

 Cut out refined sugar and carbohydrates (those again!) as these are both highly inflammatory.
 Similarly processed meat is not going to help.
 I’m sure you’ve also heard that following a Mediterranean diet is particularly good to reduce inflammation in the body.
 Track what you’ve consumed in a food diary and how you feel each day, so you can be aware of what may be triggering extra pain.